Orientation Matters: Learning Radiation Patterns of Multi-Rotor UAVs In-Flight to Enhance Communication Availability Modeling: Results

-\Cref{fig:result_patterns_sh} depicts \ac{methodSphericalHarmonics} method with quite a high Legendre polynomial order of \num{28} and parameter count $\abs{\parama}=\num{784}$.
+\rvMod{ \Cref{fig:result:sh15} depicts \ac{methodSphericalHarmonics} method with quite a high Legendre polynomial order of \num{28} and parameter count $\abs{\parama}=\num{784}$.
 It is questionable whether overfitting occurred.
 The parametrization exhibited the best \ac{akaike} score, suggesting that all parameters still contributed to learning the underlying radiation pattern rather than random noise.
-Accordingly, all \num{30} randomized cross-validation cases yielded topologically identical \acp{rp}, contradicting the notion of random noise fitting as depicted in \cref{fig:result:sh28a,fig:result:sh28b}.
-The method achieved \ac{rmse} at the level of local sample variance, suggesting we indeed identified the underlying radiation pattern up to the noise by polarization, measurement, and propeller scattering; see \cref{fig:dataset_variances}.
+Accordingly, all \num{30} randomized cross-validation cases yielded topologically identical \acp{rp}, contradicting the notion of random noise fitting as depicted in \cref{fig:result:sh15,fig:result:sh15}.
+The method achieved \ac{rmse} at the level of local sample variance, suggesting we indeed identified the underlying radiation pattern up to the noise by polarization, measurement, and propeller scattering; see \cref{fig:result:sh15}.
 However, compared with the results in \cref{fig:dataset_cover}, the pattern may resemble the sampling trajectory, suggesting a~possible sampling bias.
 Although values between the sample clusters may be biased, the results still suggest that the model order as high as \num{28} correctly fits the fine \ac{rp}.
-Whereas the fine-resolution \ac{rp} ground truth measurement is not available, we leave a detailed discussion about model order selection for future work.
+Whereas the fine-resolution \ac{rp} ground truth measurement is not available, we leave a detailed discussion about model order selection for future work. }{ The test trajectory unit provided signal samples independent from the learning samples.
+Therefore, we are able to assess the appropriate model order based on test error.
+We further consider only the \ac{methodSphericalHarmonics} model, which is shown as the most useful in the previous section.
+Model orders $l\in\set{3, \dots, 15}$ were compared, with the low-order models effectively converging to the mean-based predictions. \Cref{fig:model_order_selection} shows the prediction error as the model order increases.
+The \num{8}\textsuperscript{th} to \num{10}\textsuperscript{th} order exhibit the lowest prediction error and are therefore the most suitable for learning the \acp{rp}.
+Finally, \cref{fig:result:sh15} depicts a higher \num{15}\textsuperscript{th} order \ac{methodSphericalHarmonics}, which is already overfitted to the training data, as also indicated by the increased \ac{akaike}; the model overfitted the sample clusters, which were penalized by the independent test samples. }{C2}